 April 25, 2011 Goulds Coyote Hunting: (8 Photos)

-8. Recently I took an ATV run to the Goulds scouting for locations to hunt Coyote along the way, and found an ideal location way back in one of the last fields in the Burnt Hills.
-There was a high rocky berm which afforded decent camouflage and a 230 degree view of the surrounding fields and bogs.
-Centred in front of us about 85 yards away was another berm which made an ideal placement for my electric caller.
-Placing it here would divert the predator's attention away from me.
-Beyond this second berm was another 200+ yards of open field ending at the tree line, bordered part way by a large marsh.
+8. I Recently took an ATV ride in the Goulds where I scouted for locations to hunt Coyote along my journey.
+Among many potential locations, I found an ideal spot way back in one of the last fields in the Burnt Hills.
+There was a high rocky berm which afforded decent camouflage and a 230 degree view of the surrounding fields and wetlands.
+Centred in front of us about 60 yards away was another berm which made an ideal spot for my electric caller.
+Placing it here would divert the predator's attention away from me as the caller is remote controlled.
+Beyond this second berm was another 200+ yards of open field ending at the tree line, bordered partially by a large marsh.
 To our left was a small section of field bordered by forest, to our right was another large field about 250 yards wide and 800 yards long disappearing over a small hill.

-7. Tuesday Evening brought ideal weather conditions to go into our new hunting location for a look.
-There was very little wind, mild temperatures, and clear sunny skies which would allow a full, safe hunt to 1/2 hour past sunset.
-Maffer and I drove to the end of the dirt road, walked the remaining distance to our knoll, and were set up at about 6:30 that evening.
+7. Tuesday evening brought ideal weather conditions to journey into our new hunting location for a look.
+This evening we had very little wind, mild temperatures, and clear sunny skies which would allow a comfortable, safe hunt to 1/2 hour past sunset.
+After supper Maffer and I drove to the end of the dirt road then walked the remaining distance to our rocky berm, and were all setup about 6:30pm.
 We made a single coyote locater call with my FoxPro Spitfire caller, then switched to a distressed rabbit call running for about 10 minutes at a time with a 2 minute silent interval.

-5. It eventually crossed the field advancing towards our caller but spotted movement from us (mostly due to our excitement) when it was at about 175-200 yards away.
+5. It eventually started to cross the field advancing towards our caller but spotted movement from us (mostly due to our excitement) when it was still about 175 yards away.
 The Coyote stopped, turned and retreated back across the field and into the woods.
-I didn't want to take a chance shooting with a 12 gauge shot gun at that distance, although a .223 rifle would have made an easy kill.
+The coyote was well out of range for my 12 gauge shot gun, although a .223 rifle would have made a successful harvest possible.
 In any case, we were super stoked at successfully luring out and making visual contact with one of these very cunning prey.

 4. After letting the area settle down, we switched from a distressed rabbit call, to a Female Coyote Long Howl.
-Roughly 25 minutes later we spied a coyote (very likely the same one) crossing the marsh beyond the field in front of us, advancing towards the caller once again!
-We lost sight of it in the woods, expecting to see it pop out on the field at any minute.
+Roughly 25 minutes later we spied a coyote (very likely the same one) crossing the marsh beyond the field in front of us advancing towards the caller once again!
+We lost sight of it in the woods expecting to see it pop out onto the field at any minute.

-3. Five minutes later I spied the Bugger trotting down the centre of the field directly to our left advancing toward the caller.
-It had made a complete circle of our hunting area, and this time our prey was less than 60 yards away.
+3. Five minutes later I spied the Bugger trotting down the centre of the field advancing from our left directly toward the caller.
+It had made a complete circle of our hunting area, and this time our prey was less than 40 yards away.
 After indicating to Maffer my intension to shoot, I pulled the trigger on my Benelli SuperNova and made a successful shot knocking the bugger arse over kettle.
-He still got up, ran away from us across the field, through the woods and out onto the bog, a total distance of about 400 yards.
-We found the expired Coyote just 50 feet out on the marsh.
+He still got up, ran away from us across the field (where I connected a 2nd shot), through the woods and out onto the bog, a total distance of about 400 yards.
+We found the expired Coyote 50 feet out on the marsh.

-2. Maffer and I were super stoked with our successful hunt.
-Our crew has been hunting Coyotes occasionally with previous success consisting of only hearing them respond to our caller in the distance.
+2. Maffer and I were super stoked with our first successful coyote hunt.
+Our crew have been hunting Coyotes on and off with our only previous success consisting of hearing them respond to our calls way off in the distance.

 Cheers, MIKE